Ōrere River

 The Ōrere River is a river of the Auckland Region of New Zealand's North Island.
 It flows generally northeast from the Hunua Ranges, reaching the Firth of Thames at Ōrere Point, close to the point where the firth widens into the Hauraki Gulf / Tīkapa Moana.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of the waterfall" for Ōrere.

+Description

+The Ōrere River is a fast-flowing shingle bed river, that drains the northern Hunua Ranges into the Hauraki Gulf / Tīkapa Moana at the entrance to the Firth of Thames.